couchbaselabs/cbl-realm-template-app-kotlin-todo/README.md

 }
 ```

-Note that the database operations are run on Dispatchers.IO to keep from running on the main thread.
-The task is converted to a JSON string using the Kotlin serialization library and then saved to the collection using the [MutableDocument](https://docs.couchbase.com/couchbase-lite/current/android/document.html#constructing-a-document) object.
-If an error occurs, the onError closure is called with the exception that was thrown.
+Note that database operations are executed on Dispatchers.IO to avoid blocking the main thread.
+The task is serialized into a JSON string using the Kotlin serialization library and then saved to the collection via the[MutableDocument](https://docs.couchbase.com/couchbase-lite/current/android/document.html#constructing-a-document) object.
+If an error occurs, the onError callback is triggered with the exception that was thrown.

 ### close method

 The close method is used to remove the Replication Status change listener, stop replication, and then close the database.
-This would be called when the user logs out from the application.
+This will be called when the user logs out from the application.

 ```kotlin
 override fun close(){